 Can you get an STD from a beach towel?

-Answer: While it is not as likely as direct sexual contact, trichomoniasis has been known to pass through sharing damp towels or bathing suits, as explained by the University of Detroit Mercy.5
+Answer: While it is not as likely as direct sexual contact, trichomoniasis has been known to pass through sharing damp towels or bathing suits, as explained by the Naval Medical Center Portsmouth.5

 In conclusion, as long as you are visiting swimming pools that are regularly cleaned, avoid sexual contact while in the water and keep your own pool towel, STDs should not be a concern.
 Concern for your sexual health is always encouraged, and it can be difficult when fact blends with fiction.